toonetown/homebrew-xcode/README.md

 | Graphics Tools for Xcode 7.2                          | [Graphics_Tools_for_Xcode_7.2.dmg][]  | *c:*`icon-composer`                                                                                               |
 | Auxiliary Tools for Xcode - Late July 2012            | [xcode44auxtools6938114a.dmg][]       | *c:*`packagemaker`                                                                                                |

-<b>*</b> **Note:** The SDKs from these versions of Xcode are untested and may not work or link without additional patches or packages.
+<b>* Note:</b> The SDKs from these versions of Xcode are untested and may not work or link without additional patches or packages.
 See how [this project](https://github.com/devernay/xcodelegacy/blob/master/XcodeLegacy.sh) handles compilers and patches for details.

 The iOS SDKs include both `iPhoneOS` and `iPhoneSimulator` combined.
 Only the last released version of each iOS major SDK is provided - which are: